 So, how do you dispose of a dishwasher?
 Well, the garbage man won't take it away, and you can't simply dump it, so you need to consider your options.
 We've listed a few ideas here, many of which will save you money and could even be kind to the planet.
 After all, there are many materials in dishwashers - like plastics - which will not biodegrade, and could be harmful to the environment if you don't get rid of them properly.

-If you're looking at new appliances, we also have guides to the best freezers, the best french door refrigerators, the best front load washers, and many more.
+If you're looking at new appliances, we also have guides to the best freezers (opens in new tab), the best French door refrigerators (opens in new tab), the best front load washers (opens in new tab), and many more.
 And if you're disposing of any large appliance, the tips below apply all the same.

 Most likely there is someone out there who is looking to upgrade as well.
 Your old dishwasher could be perfect for them, especially if you're willing to sell it on for a bargain price (or even free).
 Try free online listings like Craigslist, online newspaper sites, or Facebook online marketplace.
 You may even be able to score a little extra dough to offset the cost of your brand new washer.

 Give your old dishwasher to someone in your community who may need a dishwasher, period.
 Thrift stores like the Salvation Army and Goodwill may take old appliances as well, as long as they re in working condition.
 Check with your tax advisor if you go this route, as you may be eligible for a tax write-off.
 Not only will you get rid of your old appliance, you'll have helped out someone who can't afford a new dishwasher, but still needs help with the dishes.